CSE237SP2021/project-game-sosa/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 What user stories were completed this iteration?

-The user stories that were completed this iteration were the controlling one paddle with the arrow keys and having the other paddle move on its own.
+Iteration 1: The user stories that were completed this iteration were the controlling one paddle with the arrow keys and having the other paddle move on its own.

+Iteration 2: The user stories that were completed this iteration were the added ball with appropiate movements, more tests , and a scorebaord.
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 What user stories do you intend to complete next iteration?

-Next iteration we intend to complete the ball movement story along with the score tracking story.
+Iteration 1: Next iteration we intend to complete the ball movement story along with the score tracking story.

+Iteration 2: Next iteration we intend to enhance the user interface and make the movements smoother.
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Is there anything that you implemented but doesn't currently work?